Cleveland sports curse: Cleveland Browns

 The Browns never finished better than 7–9 in the 2010s.
 In the 2011 NFL draft, the Browns held the sixth overall pick, but traded back with the Atlanta Falcons.
 The Falcons would use that pick to select Julio Jones while the Browns used the third overall pick in 2012 to select Trent Richardson.
-Jones would go on to be considered one of the best wide receivers of the 2010's with Atlanta, while Richardson only appeared in 17 games before being traded to the Colts in 2013 for a 2014 first-round pick.
+Jones would go on to be considered one of the best wide receivers of the 2010s with Atlanta, while Richardson only appeared in 17 games before being traded to the Colts in 2013 for a 2014 first-round pick.
 The Browns used the first-round pick they received from the Colts to select Johnny Manziel, whose career was overshadowed by numerous off-field issues and played his last game in 2015.
 On November 30, 2015, the Browns played the Baltimore Ravens in their first Monday Night Football game in six years.
 After trailing 17–3 in the second quarter, the Browns rallied behind quarterbacks Josh McCown and Austin Davis to tie the game at 27 with 1:47 left.
 Browns cornerback Tramon Williams intercepted a pass at mid-field with 50 seconds left.
 The Browns attempted a 51-yard field goal with three seconds left to win the game, only to see the attempt blocked and returned by Ravens safety Will Hill for a touchdown, handing the Browns their most painful loss in recent history.
 The event was called "The Block" by some disgruntled fans on Twitter only moments after the end of the game.

-By the end of the 2017 season, the Browns had started 28 different quarterbacks since their 1999 return to the NFL, a league-high in that period.
-After going 1–15 in 2016, the Browns arguably hit rock-bottom in the 2017 season, where, under head coach Hue Jackson, the Browns went a league-worst and franchise record-worst 0-16, becoming just the second team in NFL history since the implementation of the 16-game season (after the 2008 Detroit Lions) to lose every game in a season.
-In 2018, the Browns improved to 7–8–1, one of their best records in recent seasons.
-This was mainly due to the success of newly acquired wide receiver Jarvis Landry, and rookie quarterback and 2017 Heisman Trophy winner Baker Mayfield.
-Entering 2019, the Browns had high expectations after acquiring Odell Beckham Jr. to complement Mayfield and Landry.
-Nevertheless, the Browns finished 6–10.
-Much of the blame was placed on head coach Freddie Kitchens, who was fired after just one season as head coach.
-The Browns hired Kevin Stefanski as their new head coach for the following season, ultimately finishing 11-5 and returning to the playoffs for the first time in 18 years.
-The Browns defeated their rival Pittsburgh Steelers 48–37 in the wild card round, giving them their first playoff win since 1994.
-The Browns lost in the second round to the Kansas City Chiefs.
-In 2021, the Browns went 8-9 and missed the playoffs again.
+The Browns’ struggles continued after the Curse ended in 2016.
+After going 1–15 in 2016, the Browns arguably hit rock-bottom in the 2017 season, where, under head coach Hue Jackson, the Browns went a league-worst and franchise record-worst 0–16, becoming just the second team in NFL history since the implementation of the 16-game season (joining the 2008 Detroit Lions) to lose every game in a season.
+The Browns eventually posted a winning record and returned to the playoffs in 2020 and 2023.